dotnet/designs/proposed/swift-interop.md

 ##### Self register

-We have a few options for supporting the Self register in the calling convention:
+We have selected the following option for supporting the Self register in the calling convention:

-1. Specify that combining the `Swift` calling convention with the `MemberFunction` calling convention means that the first argument is the `self` argument.
-2. Use a `SwiftSelf` argument to represent which parameter should go into the self register.
+1. Use specially-typed argument with a type, `SwiftSelf`, to represent which parameter should go into the self register.

-The first option is a natural fit as the `MemberFunction` calling convention combined with the various C-based calling conventions specifies that there is a `this` argument as the first argument.
-Defining `Swift` + `MemberFunction` to imply/require the `self` argument is a great conceptual extension of the existing model.

-In Swift, sometimes the `self` register is used for non-instance state.
-For example, in static functions, the type metadata is passed as the `self` argument.
-Since static functions are not member functions, we may want to not use the `MemberFunction` calling convention.
-Alternatively, we could provide a `SwiftSelf` type to specify "this argument goes in the self register".
+We will provide a `SwiftSelf` type to specify "this argument goes in the self register".
 Specifying the type twice in a signature would generate an `InvalidProgramException`.
 This would allow the `self` argument to be specified anywhere in the argument list.
 Alternatively, many sections of the Swift ABI documentation, as well as the Clang docs refer to this parameter as the "context" argument instead of the "self" argument, so an alternative name could be `SwiftContext`.

 For reference, explicitly declaring a function with the Swift or SwiftAsync calling conventions in Clang requires the "context" argument, the value that goes in the "self" register, as the last parameter or the penultimate parameter followed by the error parameter.

 The self register, like the error register and the async context register discussed later, is always a pointer-sized value.
 As a result, if we introduce any special intrinsic types for the calling convention, we don't need to make the type generic as we can always use a `void*` to represent the value at the lowest level.

+Additionally, we have selected this design as this provides consistency with the error register and async context register handling, discussed below.

 We have rejected the following designs for the reasons mentioned below:

 1. Use an attribute like `[SwiftSelf]` on a parameter to specify it should go in the self register.
+2. Specify that combining the `Swift` calling convention with the `MemberFunction` calling convention means that the first argument is the `self` argument.

 Rejected Option 1 seems like a natural fit, but there is one significant limitation: Attributes cannot be used in function pointers.
 Function pointers are a vital scenario for us to support as we want to support virtual method tables as they are used in scenarios like protocol witness tables.

+Rejected Option 2 is a natural fit as the `MemberFunction` calling convention combined with the various C-based calling conventions specifies that there is a `this` argument as the first argument.
+Defining `Swift` + `MemberFunction` to imply/require the `self` argument is a great conceptual extension of the existing model.
+Although, in Swift, sometimes the `self` register is used for non-instance state.
+For example, in static functions, the type metadata is passed as the `self` argument.
+Since static functions are not member functions, we may want to not use the `MemberFunction` calling convention.
+As a result, we have rejected this option.

 ###### Error register

-We have many options for handling the error register in the Swift calling convention:
+We have selected an approach for handling the error register in the Swift calling convention:

-1. Use a special type like `SwiftError` on a `ref` or `out` parameter to indicate the error parameter.
-2. Use a special type like `SwiftError*` to indicate the error parameter;
+1. Use a special type named something like `SwiftError*` to indicate the error parameter

-Both options characteristics: They both express that the to-be-called Swift function uses the Error Register in the signature and they both require signature manipulation in the JIT/AOT compilers.
-The first option represents the "error return" as a managed `ref` or `out` parameter.
+This approach expresses that the to-be-called Swift function uses the Error Register in the signature and they both require signature manipulation in the JIT/AOT compilers.
 Like with `SwiftSelf`, we would throw an `InvalidProgramException` for a signature with multiple `SwiftError` parameters.

-Option 2 provides an alternative to Option 2 as `ref` and `out` parameters are not supported in `UnmanagedCallersOnly` methods.
-Option 1 likely provides more possible JIT optimizations as managed pointers are more easily reasoned about in some of our JIT/AOT intermediate representations, but supporting it in all of our goal scenarios (P/Invoke, UnmanagedCallersOnly, function pointers) would require some minor language changes to allow the managed pointers in the `UnmanagedCallersOnly` signature for these special types.
-Option 2 (`SwiftError*`) does not require any language changes.
+We use a pointer-to-`SwiftError` type to indicate that the error register is a by-ref/out parameter.
+We don't use managed pointers as our modern JITs can reason about unmanaged pointers well enough that we do not end up losing any performance taking this route.
+The `UnmanagedCallersOnly` implementation will require a decent amount of JIT work to emulate a local variable for the register value, but we have prior art in the Clang implementation of the Swift error register that we can fall back on.

+Additionally, we have selected this design as this provides consistency with the self register and async context register handling, discussed below.

 We've rejected the following designs for the reasons mentioned below: